 My artistic interests began when I was a child.
 I started by drawing spaceships engaged in battle, inspired by sci-fi of the time.
 Then I was inspired by engineering to draw blueprints of machines and buildings at the age of 10.
 I soon discovered I had a talent for still life and, shortly after that, discovered the beauty of birds and added that to my repertoire.
 I also loved writing short stories and in combination with drawing, I won awards in art and writing during my teen years.

 Thanks for joining me on my journey through art and writing.
-Please comment on pieces and consider purchasing prints or commissioning me.

 Please leave a comment 🙂